anooshiravan-G1/My-shop/README.md

 ## How to Run

-To run this Django project with Docker Compose, you'll need to have Docker and Docker Compose installed on your machine.
-If you haven't installed them yet, you can download Docker from [here](https://www.docker.com/products/docker-desktop/).
+To run this Django project, you'll need to have Docker installed on your machine. you can download Docker from  [here](https://www.docker.com/products/docker-desktop/).

 Once you have Docker and Docker Compose installed, follow these steps: